 “They’ve got plummeting mail volume.
 Their losses are far ahead of projections,” Steidler said.
 “The Postal Service, like everybody else, has had to deal with inflation and they’ve had to deal with the tight labor market and the demand for workers out there.”

-American Postal Workers Union President Mark Dimonstein said the union is concerned by the frequency of the rate increases, but said higher postal rates reflect USPS is almost entirely self-funded through its own revenue.
+American Postal Workers Union President Mark Dimonstein said the union is concerned by the frequency of the rate increases, but said higher postal rates reflect the fact that USPS is almost entirely self-funded through its own revenue.